Chaosinflesh/Hokohoko/Documentation/source/index.rst

 Additionally, Hokohoko
 keeps track of the Account **Balance** and **Equity**, updating each as often as required.
-Importantly, Orders and Positions are only evaluated within the Test portion of the Period, however the Predictor is not made aware of when this is - so it should always make a prediction.
+Importantly, Orders and Positions are only evaluated within the Test portion of the Period, however the Predictor is not made aware of when this is---so it should always make a prediction.

 How to use